Sankkalpa/Grid_Prefix_Filter/README.md

 📌 **Overview**
 Grid Prefix Filter uses a grid-based approach combined with a prefix filter to perform spatial filtering for polygon similarity search.
 The method first divides the space into a uniform grid, then filters out candidates based on their grid-based hash values, making the search more efficient.

-- **Hashing Method**: Grid-based partitioning combined with prefix filtering.
+- **Pruning Method**: Grid-based partitioning combined with prefix filtering.
 - **Similarity Metric**: Jaccard distance based on geometric intersection area.
 - **Pruning**: Efficient filtering through prefix sum techniques, reducing the number of candidates to process significantly.